gitter-badger/support-1/README.md

-# support
+# Libraries.io Support
-Leave your feedback or questions on Libraries as an issue
+Leave your feedback or questions on [Libraries](http://libraries.io/) as an issue: https://github.com/librariesio/support/issues/new